 “If you don’t support Barack Obama, shut the heck up!”
 That appears to be the message of the leading secular Jewish organizations, the Anti-Defamation League (ADL) and the American Jewish Committee (AJC) in a joint statement released on Tuesday asking Jews not to make Israel a political Issue:

-Israel is at a crucial point in her history, surrounded by terrorists who are appeased by most of the world, and a president who, because of incompetence or intention, is throwing the Jewish state to the wolves.
+Israel is at a crucial point in her history, surrounded by terrorists who are appeased by most of the world, and a president who, because of incompetence or intention, is throwing the Jewish State to the wolves.
 Many Americans feel this is the most anti-Israel administration in the 63-year history of the Jewish State.

 Although the prose in their pledge is tame, its purpose is to isolate Jewish groups who wish to point out the failings of President Barack Obama’s policy towards Israel.
 These organizations have a vested interest in ensuring that the Jews continue to vote Democratic and re-elect this president.
-They fear losing access to he White House.
+They fear losing access to the White House.

 These two groups never opened their mouths when Jewish groups disinvited Sarah Palin from an anti-Ahmadinejad rally in 2008, fearing that she will divert many Jewish votes away from Obama.

 When Obama invited the anti-Israel group J Street to presidential meetings, the Zionist Organization of America was disinvited because unlike the rest of the leading secular Jewish organizations, the ZOA is conservative.
-The ADL and AJC stood silent, rather than for bipartisanship, as an important organization was thrown out of the White House.
+The ADL and AJC stood silent, rather than for bipartisanship, as an essential organization was thrown out of the White House.

 Perhaps the AJC doesn’t really believe in the progressive politics it eschews and simply wants to “go with the flow,” their history is marked with a desire to stay under the radar.